jennifer-cooper/visualisations/README.md

 # Visualisations using Open Source Educational Data

-This repository contains code, outputs and data sources used for data visualisations.
+This repository contains code, outputs and data sources used for data visualisations and interactive Shiny App.

 Includes web scraping, text mining, geospatial mapping, plotly charts and interactive tables.